ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Spring/en.md

    - Custom skin elements **must not** be used to alter core gameplay mechanics.
 9. Possible mod choices for the FreeMod bracket are `No Fail`, `Hidden`, `Fade In`, `Flashlight`, and `Mirror`.
 10. The referees will select the beatmaps in order to play the match.
 If a player encounters a technical problem during the match, players can ask the referees to rematch the beatmap that encountered technical problems after all the beatmaps have been selected.
     - "Lag spikes" will not be considered as a valid reason to rematch a beatmap.
-   - Even if you need to rematch the beatmap after all the beatmaps have been selected, you should first complete the scoring of other beatmaps in the graph pool.
+    - Even if you need to rematch the beatmap after all the beatmaps have been selected, you should first complete the scoring of other beatmaps in the mappool.
     - This rule should not to be abused.
 Referees may veto a rematch request if they find that this is the case.
 11. Unless there are special reasons, the organizer will only record each player's first score of the beatmap in the official room.
 12. The default rest time is **120 seconds**.
 If all the players in the room agree to start early and get ready, the referee can start the match early.
 13. Players are expected to keep the match running fluently and without delays.
 Excessive match delays from the players' side may result in penalties being applied at the referee's discretion.
 Disrupting the match by foul play, insulting or provoking other players or staff, delaying the match, or other deliberate inappropriate misbehaviour are strictly prohibited, and will be punished accordingly.